Chamberlain College of Nursing has more than 125 years of history preparing extraordinary nursing graduates.

-View All Campuses
+View a Map of Campuses

 In the Center for Academic Success (CAS), you will receive additional academic support from Master’s-prepared nurses and peer tutors.
 Take advantage of a wide range of services, including workshops related to coursework, study strategy resources, group and one-on-one tutoring, test remediation and NCLEX-RN® preparation.